-Join us for the 8th Annual Black Issues Conference coordinated by Multicultural Student Life and the UTK Chapter of NAACP!
+Join us for the 9th Annual Black Issues Conference coordinated by Multicultural Student Life and the UTK Chapter of NAACP!
 The purpose of this conference is to offer a forum for research and discussion of issues affecting the African-American community.
 The Black Issues Conference features an outstanding keynote speaker and workshops.
-This year’s theme is “We Are America: Divided We Fall.
-Together We Stand.”
-The legendary Remember the Titans Football Coach Herman Boone will be our keynote speaker.
-The conference is open to everyone, and is scheduled for Saturday, February 2, 2013 at the Carolyn P. Brown University Center.
-Registration is open now until Friday, January 25, 2013!
+The conference is open to everyone, and is scheduled for Saturday, February 1, 2014, at the Carolyn P. Brown University Center.
+Registration will be open on Monday, November 11, 2013, until Friday, January 24, 2014.
 The Black Issues Conference is free to all UT students, faculty, staff, and registered participants.

-Please check back often, for updates, and more information on the 8th Annual Black Issues Conference.
-For more information, contact Multicultural Student Life at (865) 974-6861, or BIC@utk.edu
+Please check back often for updates on the 9th Annual Black Issues Conference.
+For more information, contact Multicultural Student Life at (865) 974-6861, or BIC@utk.edu.

 For more information on disability accommodations, contact Multicultural Student Life at (865) 974-6861, email: firstname.lastname@example.org, or visit http://multicultural.utk.edu.
-Sponsored by the Office of Multicultural Student Life, Division of Student Life, University of Tennessee.
+Sponsored by the Office of Multicultural Student Life, Office of the Vice Chancellor for Diversity, University of Tennessee.